kdehaan/triangulating_polygons/README.md

 To the best of my knowledge, this program will run _roughly_ in worst case O(n\*ln(n)) + O(m), where `n` is the number of initially filled nodes of the polygon and `m` is the number of interior nodes.
 If nodes are significantly interconnected, you can probably add another O(max_neighbours) in there as well.

+On the example polygon provided, this program determines that the minimum number of triangles possible is 3, and thus the question "Can you colour the inside dots so as to create two complete triangles and no more?" is answered: 'no'.

 ## Timeline

 (As described by git commits)